sweattep/ancient_quotes/README.md

 >O children of Adam!
 Do not let Satan deceive you as he tempted your parents out of Paradise and caused their cover to be removed in order to expose their nakedness.
 Surely he and his soldiers watch you from where you cannot see them.
 We have made the devils allies of those who disbelieve.

+> And he to whom Satan is a companion - then evil is he as a companion.
+>
 >Those who distance themselves from major and offensive sins and when they are angry at those who offend them by words or deeds they forgive their mistake and do not punish them for it.
 This pardon is a grace they offer when there is goodness and benefit in it.

 >Leave Me Alone (to deal) with whom I created lonely (without any wealth or children.
 And then granted him resources in abundance.
 And children to be by his side.
 And made life smooth and comfortable for him.
 After all that he desires that I should give more